Shade110111/MA1805-Final-Project/README.txt

-Originally it was hard to tell that for a new player that the numbers corresponded to old ingredients so I added animated notificatione exclamation marks, It was hard to tell two boba needed to be in the cup if the milk was already poured so I added a progress bar under the out button which would only light up when the drink was complete. 'chunk' was defined in draw not setup and so was running
+Originally it was hard to tell that for a new player that the numbers corresponded to old ingredients so I added animated notificatione exclamation marks, It was hard to tell two boba needed to be in the cup if the milk was already poured so I added a progress bar under the out button which would only light up when the drink was complete. 'chunk' was defined in draw not setup and so was called by mouse clicked before it was defined.

 github repo: https://github.com/Shade110111/MA1805-Final-Project